 The Aspen Institute has announced the ten finalists for the prestigious 2015 Aspen Prize for Community College Excellence, and the group reflects the rich diversity of the nation’s community colleges.

 The institutions range from El Paso Community College in El Paso, Texas, with a majority Latino student body of about 40,000, to the tiny Lake Area Technical College in Watertown, S.D., with just 1,700 students, to the urban Eugenio María de Hostos Community College, located in the nation’s poorest congressional district in the Bronx, N.Y.

 The list also includes three colleges from Florida, Texas and Washington, two colleges that have been finalists three times before and two colleges which reached the finals for a second time.

-“After three years of administering this prize, we’ve learned that even the colleges facing the biggest challenges are able to dramatically and continuously improve student education,” said Joshua Wyner, executive director of the Aspen Institute College Excellence Program.
+“After three years of administering this prize, we’ve learned that even the colleges facing the biggest challenges are able to dramatically and continuously improve student education,” said Joshua Wyner, executive director of the Aspen Institute College Excellence Progra, in a prepared statement.
 “These institutions offer lessons for other colleges about how entire institutions can increase the amount students learn so they graduate and get good jobs.
 Ultimately, these community colleges prove that the goals of open access and student success can be attained within the same educational setting.”

 By 2018, 60 percent of American jobs will require some kind of post-secondary education.
 Constrained family budgets, mounting student debt and skyrocketing tuition will only serve to increase the appeal of community colleges.
-With average tuition of about $3,000 per year per student, less than half the average at public four-year colleges, community colleges offer an affordable path or an on-ramp to a bachelor’s degree.
+With average tuition of about $3,000 per year, less than half the average at public four-year colleges, community colleges offer an affordable path to a degree.

-Aspen’s Finalist Selection Committee, comprised of former community college presidents, respected researchers and policy experts, selected the ten finalist institutions after reviewing extensive data on performance and improvements in learning, graduation, workforce outcomes, and equitable outcomes for all students, especially those in traditionally underserved racial/ethnic groups—African American, Hispanic/Latino and Native American—and those from low-income backgrounds.
+Aspen’s Finalist Selection Committee, made up of former community college presidents, researchers and policy experts, selected the ten finalist institutions after reviewing extensive data on performance and improvements in learning, graduation, workforce outcomes, and equitable outcomes for all students, especially those in traditionally underserved racial/ethnic groups — African American, Hispanic/Latino and Native American — and those from low-income backgrounds.
 Of the 150 institutions named eligible in January, over one hundred applied to compete for the Prize.

 This fall, the Aspen Institute will conduct site visits to each of the ten finalist institutions.
 A prize jury will select a grand prize winner and up to four finalists-with-distinction to be announced in March 2015.
 The winner gets a $1 million prize.